 Why the Test is Performed

-Rh incompatibility occurs when the mother's blood type is Rh-negative (Rh-) and her unborn baby's blood type is Rh-positive (Rh+).
+Rh incompatibility is a condition that occurs when the mother's blood type is Rh-negative (Rh-) and her unborn baby's blood type is Rh-positive (Rh+).
 If the mother is Rh+, or if both parents are Rh-, there is no reason to worry about Rh incompatibility.

 If the baby's blood is Rh+ and gets into the mother's Rh- bloodstream, her body will produce antibodies.
 These antibodies could pass back through the placenta and harm the developing baby's red blood cells.
 This can cause mild to serious anemia in the unborn baby.